ArchyDevUa/ArchyDevUa/README.md

 ## I'm a Trainee/Junior React Developer

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning React
 - 🔭 I'm looking for a job

 ### Connect with me: